kekyo/IL2C/docs/getting-started.md

 Run the GettingStartedIL2CMain project and get result.

 * Note: You need to set or choice startup project on GettingStartedIL2CMain (C project) instead C# project.
-* This step causes warning C4197 but can ignore.

 ![Finished Hello world](../images/tutorial151.png)